 The National IOR Centre has provided cost efficient and environmentally friendly solutions for improved oil recovery on ...

-This research initiative aims to shed light on the imperial logics embedded in extractive activities in the North Sea an...
+We are a research collective that aims to shed light on the imperial logics embedded in extractive activities in the Nor...

 Environmental risk assessment of enhanced oil recovery solutions